How Is Child Support Calculated if I’m a Business Owner?

 You might think that it would be easy to calculate child support as a business owner.
-You simply take into account all the money from the business that is assigned for personal use, but for some businesses, it is not that simple.
-There are some different factors that determine exactly how much child support is to be paid and which revenue sources have to be calculated for support.
-We’ll explain this in detail for you to help you have a better idea of what you need to know about paying child support.
+You should consider all the money from the business assigned for personal use, but it is not that simple for some companies.
+Different factors calculate the child support amount, such as revenue sources.
+We’ll explain this in detail to help you have a better idea of what you need to know about paying child support.

 The Issue of Income

-The problem that a lot of business owners face in figuring out their taxes and their child support is they don’t earn wages as a typical employee would.
+A lot of business owners have issues figuring out their taxes and their child support because they don’t earn wages the same way a typical employee would.
 Their financial matters are more complicated and may require a tax professional to manage for the sake of following the law to the letter.
-Their taxes cannot be calculated like your average w-2 employee, and that can make it tricky to try to determine child support without some help.
+Their taxes are different from your average w-2 employee, and that can make it tricky to try to determine child support without some help.

-The IRS may not always accept that what is written down on someone’s taxes is going to be accurate, and those who own businesses are under even more scrutiny.
-That’s why there is a large tax on self-employed workers, and those who own businesses are sometimes required to pay tax support based on their entire company’s revenue.
+The IRS may not always accept the amount listed on someone’s taxes, and those who own businesses are under even more scrutiny.
+That’s why there is a massive tax on self-employed workers, and those who own businesses are sometimes required to pay tax support based on their entire company’s revenue.

-To avoid that, it is important to have all income well documented and verified through multiple sources.
-This can clear up any wrongdoing and make it much easier to determine child support.
+It is essential to have all income well documented and verified through multiple sources.
+It can clear up any wrongdoing and make it much easier to determine child support.

 More Than Salary

 A business owner’s salary is not usually their only source of income.
-Stock options definitely have to be considered, as well as any income from any side businesses, no matter how small.
-It’s not just regular income that needs to be calculated, though.
-Lottery winnings, royalties, fringe benefits and in-kind benefits will all need to be included.
-Any rent or royalties the entrepreneur receives will have to be factored in as well.
+Stock options also have to be considered, as well as any income from any side businesses, no matter how small.
+You must include lottery winnings, royalties, fringe benefits, and in-kind benefits.
+Remember also to factor any rent or royalties the entrepreneur receives.

 Like we mentioned earlier, the more documentation you have of all these income sources, the better it will be.
 Documenting your income makes the process of figuring out taxes and child support so much easier.
 You’ll also be able to declare income and taxes with much more conviction and peace of mind, not wondering if you missed something.

 Keep in mind that each kind of business will be a bit different.
-Where your revenue comes from, how often you get paid, how much has to go to expenses, and all of these other factors have to be calculated.
+It would be best if you calculated where your revenue comes from, how often you get paid, how much has to go to expenses, etc.

-You also need to keep in mind that income can vary dramatically from one month or one year to the next.
-If you present a statement before the courts that shows you have steady income throughout the year, but your revenue increases and decreases drastically month by month, you will be doing yourself a disservice and possibly paying more for child support than you need to.
-Make sure that any statements you produce accurately reflect the larger picture and don’t show regularity where it does not exist.
+Keep in mind that income can vary dramatically from one month or one year to the next.
+If you present a statement before the courts that shows you have steady income throughout the year.
+Still, your revenue increases and decreases drastically month by month, you will be doing yourself a disservice and possibly paying more for child support than you need to.
+Ensure that any statements you produce accurately reflect the larger picture and don’t show regularity where it does not exist.

 When determining your income as an employer, you also want to calculate in your obligations.
-You should factor in all of the following that apply to you, as they can detract from your business revenue and need to be documented to show that you are not getting all of the revenue for yourself:
+You should factor in all of the following that applies to you, as they can detract from your business revenue and need to be documented to show that you are not getting all of the income for yourself:

 - Wages for employees